Achievable logoAchievable logo

 The angle is increasing at a rate of 1 radian/s, which matches the situation: as the car gets closer, the angle of elevation increases.

 Alternatively, you could relate the variables using cot(θ)=yx in step 2.
-Try solving it that way to confirm you get the same result.
+Try solving it that way to confirm the answer.

 Key points